-Wilderness Travel -
+Wilderness Travel - Ultimate South Island (2026)

-Kiwi Way Education
+Kiwi Way Education (2026)

 When Kiwi Way Education approached me for a testimonial film for Didacta, the largest education trade fair in Europe, the ask was straightforward but the stakes were real: a young German student named Leonard, studying at St Andrew's College in Ōtautahi Christchurch, speaking directly to camera about what it genuinely feels like to leave home, land somewhere unfamiliar, and find your footing with the right people around you.
 The audience is both the teenagers curious about studying abroad and the parents who need to feel certain before they say yes, two very different emotional registers to hold in the same film.
 Filmed on campus across a single morning, with questions appearing on screen and no interviewer visible, the edit leans into simplicity and honesty rather than production gloss, because when the subject matter is trust, the film itself has to earn it first.
+It was easeful to work with the Kiwi Way Education team as they knew exactly the type of testimonial video to produce alongside me.

-Regeneration Field Institute
+Regeneration Field Institute (2023)

 The Regeneration Field Institute was founded in coastal Ecuador in the aftermath of the 2016 earthquake, building seismically safe bamboo homes and establishing agroforestry systems on their 70-acre farm in Chone as living proof that regenerative design can be both practical and beautiful.
 During my time there as a land regeneration group leader and cultural interpreter, I filmed this short document of a University of Virginia student cohort working through the full arc of a project-based learning experience: learning the principles of syntropic agroforestry directly on the land, hands in the soil, then designing and constructing a bamboo bus stop for the local community from the same material growing around them.
 What I wanted to capture was the particular quality of learning that only happens when your classroom is a living ecosystem and the outcome of your work belongs to real people in a real village.
 These students arrived as visitors and left having made something that will outlast their time there, which is a rare and generous kind of education.

-Stories for Impact (SFI) Workshop
+Stories for Impact Workshop (2025)

 The Human CV (2025 series)